searchspring/snap/packages/snap-preact-components/src/components/Organisms/Facet/readme.md

 ### fields
-The `fields` prop allows you to manually change prop values on a per-facet level, sorted by the facet label.
+The `fields` prop allows you to manually change prop values on a per-facet level, sorted by the facet field.

 ```typescript
 const fieldsProp = {